|

 out of their jobs.

 lungs blacken and burn.
-You can drink all the alcohol you wish, even if you end
+You can drink all the alcohol that you wish, even if you end

 up fatally poisoning yourself.
 You can eat and drink all the free-radical